All content on this website has been backed up on multiple platforms. All accusations are allegations pending judicial investigation.

 Armed with these allegedly forged contracts, Qin Dawu brazenly obtained a full set of operating permits from the Forestry Bureau, Mining Bureau, and other government agencies.
 It wasn't until March 7, 2014 that every villager in Group 3 of Taiyun Village collectively signed and fingerprinted a statement declaring: they never agreed to any land transfer.
 But it was too late — the mountains had already begun to disappear.

-Investigation Recommendation: We urge authorities to retrieve all application materials submitted by Lvdaoyuan to government agencies since 2006 and conduct forensic handwriting analysis on every contract signature.
+Note: All application materials submitted by Lvdaoyuan to government agencies since 2006 are on file.
+Forensic handwriting analysis of every contract signature would be definitive.
 According to the whistleblowers — 100% are forged.

 Chapter 2